-How can I be sure that I am buying a genuine work of Venetian masters, a piece of authentic Murano Glass?
-This question is by far the most common one among those we receive.
-And this does not come as a surprise to us, since so many counterfeits have flooded the market in recent years, especially with the advent of the World Wide Web.
-Most Murano Glass lovers appreciate this glass not only for its beauty but also for its historic, artistic, and sentimental value.
-So understandably they want to be sure they are buying the real thing, handmade by the masters and artists in Venice, rather than some cheap imitation.
+How to identify Murano Glass?
+How to be sure that I am buying a genuine work of Venetian masters, a piece of authentic Murano Glass?
+Unfortunately, there are not always identifying marks found on Murano glassware and it is not easy to identify Murano Glass.
+And therefore, this question is by far the most common one among those we receive.
+This does not come as a surprise since so many counterfeits have flooded the market in recent years.
+Most Murano Glass lovers appreciate Venetian glassware not only for its beauty but also for its historic, artistic, and sentimental value.
+So understandably they want to be sure they are buying the real thing, handmade in a Murano Glass factory, rather than some cheap imitation.
 Here are our top 5 expert tips to ensure you are buying authentic Murano Glass, whether in a store or online.

 1. Look at the item itself (or its photos if buying online)